williamzhangNU/RAGEN/ragen/env/spatial/Readme.md

 # Spatial Gym

-The Spatial Gym is a gym environment for spatial reasoning.
+The Spatial Gym is a gym environment for text-based spatial reasoning.

 ## Main Components

-1. `BaseEnv/room.py`: room (state / environment) for exploration and evaluation
+1. `BaseEnv/room.py`: room (**state** / environment) for exploration and evaluation
     - SpatialGym interacts with room
     - Evaluation uses room to generate question and answer